wso2/docs-devant/en/docs/mcp-servers/generate-mcp-servers.md

 ## Remote MCP Servers with Devant

 Devant now includes support for MCP servers.
 It provides a complete solution for transforming existing APIs into intelligent, AI-ready tools.
-With a centralized control plane, Devant simplifies the entire lifecycle of MCP server management—from creation to discovery—delivering a seamless experience for both API developers and AI agent builders.
-Additionally,
+With a centralized control plane, Devant simplifies the entire lifecycle of MCP server management from creation to discovery, while delivering a seamless experience for both API developers and AI agent builders.

 In summary, Devant provides the following capabilities related to MCP.